phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 Rather than computing RMSD of an entire spike protein trimer, we will first compute RMSD for a single chain.
 This means that if we are dealing with entire proteins, we should "match" chains that have the most similarity between the two input proteins.

 The first built-in ProDy function that we will use, called `parsePDB`, parses a protein structure in `.pdb` format.
 To use our own protein structure, make sure that the `.pdb` file is in the current directory.
 Let's parse in one of our models we obtained from homology modeling of the SARS-CoV-2 Spike protein, SWISS1.
-You can use your own SARS-CoV-2 Spike protein model that you generated, or download our [SWISS-MODEL Results](../_pages/coronavirus/files/SWISS_Model.zip).
+You can use your own SARS-CoV-2 Spike protein model that you generated.
 In this tutorial, our model will be called `swiss1.pdb`.

 ~~~ python
 In[#]: struct1 = parsePDB(‘swiss1.pdb’)